 Comparatively, a new and emerging natural remedy called Kratom has also been piquing the interest of some advocates of alternative health.
 Kratom (also known as “Mitragyna speciosa”) is a plant commonly found in South East Asia, especially in the countries of Thailand, Papua New Guinea, and Malaysia.
 People in these regions have been using Kratom for generations and have been known to chew it for its stimulant properties.

 Mitragynine and 7-hydroxymitragynine (7HMG) are the active ingredients found in the Kratom plant.
 They induce their effects by communicating with the body’s opioid receptors.
-With the little-known research done on Kratom, right now it is believed that the therapeutic effects of the plant are brought about by Mitragynine while the psychoactive effects are because of the 7HMG.
+With the little-known research done on Kratom, it is currently believed that the therapeutic effects of the plant are brought about by Mitragynine while the psychoactive effects are because of the 7HMG.

 The Kratom plant comes in a variety of different strains based on where it was grown.
 From OG Bali, and Super Green Malaysian, to Maeng Da Thai, the Kratom plant has names as varied as the people who enjoy it.
-Each strain boasts their own unique benefits and characteristics.
+Each strain boasts its own unique benefits and characteristics.

 Despite 100s of years of documented use, Kratom faces a variety of challenges in 2020.
 It is constantly demonized by both US politicians and the media.
 Like CBD, this is because Kratom is a direct threat to the monopoly that pharmaceutical giants have over public policy.
 What we need with both compounds is more thorough scientific research.